 Gardening is good for the soul and puts a smile on your face:

-Several of our staff have our own edible gardens and it is really therapeutic to get your hands in the earth, plant things from seed, watch it grow, and get to harvest fresh green beans, zucchini, or potatoes for that nights dinner; or the next day’s salad using your own mixed greens, cherry tomatoes, pea pods, and radishes.
-Working with the soil can reduce anxiety and depression, and also help your kids eat more vegetables!
+It can feel really therapeutic to get your hands in the earth, plant things from seed, watch them grow, and harvest fresh green beans, zucchini, or potatoes for that night’s dinner; or the next day’s salad using your own mixed greens, cherry tomatoes, pea pods, and radishes.
+Working with the soil can reduce anxiety and depression, and according to the Academy of Nutrition and Dietetics, also help your kids eat more vegetables!
 When kids are involved from the get go in planning, planting and caring for a garden, they are much more likely to be excited about eating the food that they helped grow.

-So before you say that you don’t have the time or the know-how, take 5 mins to see how easy and NOT time consuming it is to grow your own food.
-Yes some sites will tell you that all these certain things need to be done, and you must have your own compost pile for fertilizer, or that you need some big plot or fancy soil to make it cost beneficial.
-It’s just not true, all you really need is a small bit of space you can designate for a garden and then plant the rest in leftover pots and containers – even 5 gallon buckets work well!
-Sticks are also free and can be used as supports for taller plants, check craigslist or your local co-op for people just giving away dirt if you need it, seeds are pretty cheap and some packets come with over 200 seeds, which means you’ll have leftovers for the years to come, if you store them carefully.
+So before you try to convince yourself that you don’t have the time or the know-how to garden, consider taking 5 mins to see how easy and NOT time consuming it is to grow your own food!
+Some sites may tell you that all these certain things need to be done, you must have your own compost pile for fertilizer, or that you need some big plot or fancy soil to make it cost beneficial.
+It’s just not true!
+All you really need is a small bit of space you can designate for a garden, or leftover pots and containers to set up a container garden – even 5 gallon buckets work well!
+Sticks are free and can be used as supports for taller plants.
+Check craigslist or your local co-op for people giving away dirt for free if you need it.
+Seeds are typically cheap and some packets come with over 200 seeds, which means you’ll have leftovers for years to come.
 The time is right to start planning your own organic garden!